translate/pootle/docs/features/searching.rst

 Search domain
 -------------

-It is important to realise that when a new search term is entered, **searching will take place inside the currently viewed domain**.
+It is important to realize that when a new search term is entered, **searching will take place inside the currently viewed domain**.
 If you are currently at the top level of your project, the whole project will be searched.
 If you are viewing a directory, only files in that directory will be searched.
 If you are